 Name, Address, and Signature of the Buyer and Seller.

-Here’s a breakdown of how to fill Form 26QB for paying TDS on property purchase in India:
+Here’s a breakdown of how to fill out Form 26QB for paying TDS on property purchases in India:

 Step 1: Accessing the Form